isotopy/iHermes/README.md

 iHermes
 ======

-A fork of the HERMES project, but not displayed as such because github hates me.

-A [Pandora](http://www.pandora.com) library for iOS.
+A fork of the HERMES project modified to be compilable under IOS.
+Right now only supports signing in/retrieving stations.

 ## License